notnullgames/tiled-kaboom/README.md

 ## usage

-In your map-files, make sure the compression is turned off.
+In your map-files, make sure the compression is csv/base64/gzip/zlib (not Zstandard or Xml.)
 Embed your tilemaps.

 The basic usage with Kaboom goes like this: